vmstan/gravity-sync/README.md

 ### Uninstalling

-If you are completely uninstalling Gravity Sync, the last step would be to remove the `gravity-sync` folder from your user's home directory.
+If you are completely uninstalling Gravity Sync, the last step would be to remove the `gravity-sync` folder from your installation directory.

 ## Advanced Installation